helm/charts/incubator/airflow/README.md

 ```

 NOTE: Mounting the Airflow UI under a subpath requires an airflow version > 1.9.x.
 For the moment
 (March 2018) this is **not** available on official package, you will have to use an image where
 airflow has been updated to its current HEAD.
 You can use the following one:
 `stibbons31/docker-airflow-dev:2.0dev`

 Please also note than Airflow UI and Flower do not behave the same:

-- Airflow Web UI behave transparently, to configure it one just need to specify the `ingress.web.path` value.
+- Airflow Web UI behave transparently, to configure it one just need to specify the
+  `ingress.web.path` value.
-- Flower cannot handle this scheme directly and requires to use an URL rewrite mechanism in front of it.
-In short, it is able to generate the right URLs in the returned HTML file but cannot respond to these URL.
-It is commonly found in software that wasn't intended to work under something else than a root URL or localhost port.
-To use it, see the `value.yaml` in detail on how to configure your ingress controller to rewrite the URL (or "strip" the prefix path)
+- Flower cannot handle this scheme directly and requires to use an URL rewrite mechanism in front
+  of it.
+In short, it is able to generate the right URLs in the returned HTML file but cannot
+  respond to these URL.
+It is commonly found in software that wasn't intended to work under
+  something else than a root URL or localhost port.
+To use it, see the `value.yaml` in detail on how
+  to configure your ingress controller to rewrite the URL (or "strip" the prefix path).

 ### Airflow configuration